CSC510/SQLvsNOSQL/README.md

 </tbody>
 </table>

 We have tested 8 groups of data.
-The data in the first row stands for different records size from 5000 to 20000 in the databases, and each column between the second and third rows stands for time cost of finding 5000 records from databases based on different size of records in database.
-(See Table).
+The data in the first row stands for different records size from 5000 to 20000 in the databases, and each column between the second and third rows stands for the time cost in finding 5000 records from databases with varied size of records.

 ######Figure